 Before you start please watch this short explanation and demonstration of the body conditioning section of our advanced classes.

-3. Arabesques and second Ana Bastanak combination
+3. Arabesques and first Ana Bastanak combination

 Our third class starts to move a little faster.
 After our warm up, conditioning, drills and layering challenges, we look at three different forms of arabesques and then learn a new combination to Ana Bastanak – a favourite piece of music for many dancers.